-Secrets of the Museum is a six-part documentary made by Blast!
+Secrets of the Museum is a documentary made by Blast!
 Films for BBC Two.
-Broadcasting weekly from 6 February 2020, it goes behind the scenes at the V&A – showing the work of our curators and conservators.
+It goes behind the scenes at the V&A – showing the work of our curators and conservators – alongside our preparations for exhibitions and acquisitions.

-Over the series, the films explore the variety of the collections and the complexities in preparing them for display in our galleries.
+The films explore the variety of the V&A's collections, and the complexities in preparing them for display in our galleries.
 UK audiences can see the programme on iPlayer here.

 Pumpie the Elephant was made in about 1900 by the children of the Cattley family, who lived in Ealing, West London.
 He is currently dressed as a sailor in dark blue wool, and his jacket is decorated with brass buttons – but he has several other outfits for dressing up, including a kilt and a green velvet jacket.
 He was clearly played with a lot, but has also been attacked over time by moths, and the film traces Pumpie as he is carefully prepared for travel to an exhibition at the Wellcome Collection.